Comparison of Amlodipine vs Enalapril to Limit Occurrences of Thrombosis - CAMELOT

 Nissen SE, Tuzcu EM, Libby P, et al. Effect of antihypertensive agents on cardiovascular events in patients with coronary disease and normal blood pressure: the CAMELOT study: a randomized controlled trial.
 JAMA 2004;292:2217-25.

-Clinical Topics: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Angiotensin Receptor Antagonists, Coronary Artery Disease, Myocardial Infarction, Enalapril, Stroke, Plaque, Atherosclerotic, Cholesterol, LDL, Blood Pressure, Constriction, Pathologic, Calcium Channel Blockers, Percutaneous Coronary Intervention, Coronary Angiography, Chest Pain, Amlodipine, Hospitalization, Diabetes Mellitus